 If you are interested, check out the time-temperature chart for safely cooking chicken issued by the Food Safety and Inspection Service.

-The key here is that every part of the chicken (especially the thickest part of the chicken) must remain at the desired temperature for the correct length of time.
-This is why pounding the chicken breast until it is the same thickness is so important.
+The key here is that every part of the chicken (especially the thickest part of the breast) must remain at the desired temperature for the correct length of time.
+This is why pounding the chicken breast until it is all the same thickness is so important.

 Follow the advice of the experts.